JonathanMEdwards/subtext10/doc/language.md

 ```
 The code is defined to input from the array template, and in each iteration that input item will become a successive item of the array.

 A `find-last?` does the same thing as `find?` except that it scans the table backwards.
 A `find-sole?` succeeds if there is exactly one match, and rejects if there are none or more than one.

-### Replacing and aggregating
+### Transforming and accumulating

-A `replace` block will evaluate a `do` block on each item of an array in order, resulting in an unsorted array with items containing the results in the same order.
+A `transform` block will evaluate a `do` block on each item of an array in order, resulting in an unsorted array with items containing the results in the same order.
 The block cannot be conditional.
 This is like the traditional 'map’ combinator.
-A `replace-skip` will replace only the items accepted by a conditional block.
-This like a combination of the traditional 'map' and 'filter’ combinators.
-A `replace-all?` is like `replace` except it rejects if any item is rejected.
-The `for-none?` block does the opposite, rejecting if the code block accepts any item, otherwise resulting in the input array.
+A `transform?` or `transform!` takes a conditional block and either checks or asserts that every item is accepted, A `select&transform` will transform only the items accepted by a conditional block.
+This is like a combination of the traditional 'map' and 'filter’ combinators.
+A `check-none?` block rejects if the code block accepts any item, otherwise resulting in the input array.
 For example:

 ```
 test {
   l = array{0} & 1 & 2 & 3

-  // replace each item with result of block on it check l replace {+ 1} =? (clear() & 2 & 3 & 4)
+  // transform each item with result of block on it check l transform {+ 1} =? (clear() & 2 & 3 & 4)

   // filter out rejected items
-  check l replace-skip {not=?
+  check l select&transform {check not=?
 2} =? (clear() & & 3)

-  // filter and replace together check l replace-skip {check not=?
+  // filter and transform together check l select&transform {check not=?
 2, + 1} =? (clear() & 1 & 3)

-  // check every item satisfies a condition check l replace-all? {>?
+  // check every item satisfies a condition check l transform? {>?
 0}

-  // check no item satisfies a condition check l for-none? {<?
+  // check no item satisfies a condition check l check-none? {<?
 0}
 }
 ```

-An `aggregate` block is used to accumulate a result by scanning an array.
+An `accumulate` block is used to accumulate a result by scanning an array.
 ```
 array{0} & 1 & 2
-aggregate {
+accumulate {
-  item: that
+  item: []
   sum: 0
   item + sum
 }
 check =?
 3
 ```
-An aggregate block must define two input items.
-The block will be executed repeatedly, like a `for-each`, feeding items from the input array into the first input item.
+An `accumulate` block must define two input items.
+The block will be executed repeatedly, like a `transform`, feeding items from the input array into the first input item.
 In this example we called the first input `item`, and define it from the default template value referenced as `that`.
 The second input (`sum`) acts as an accumulator.
 On the first call it defaults to the defined value (0).
 On the second and subsequent calls, `sum` becomes the result of the previous call.
 This example is equivalent to the built-in `sum()` function that sums an array of numbers.
 If the function rejects an item then it will be skipped and the accumulator value will be passed on to the next call.
-An `aggregate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `s sum(100)`).
+An `accumulate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `s sum(100)`).

 ## Tracked and untracked arrays

 An array is defined to be either _tracked_ or _untracked_.
 Tracking is the default.
 A tracked array automatically assigns a unique ID to each item when it is created.
 The ID is used to precisely track changes to the item.
 Such IDs are called _surrogate keys_ in databases.
 The tracking ID is hidden from the user and programmer.
 Tracking allows two important capabilities:

 1. Relationships between tracked arrays can be maintained, similar to relational databases, but without requiring that every item contain a unique and immutable key (see Links)
 2. Tracked arrays can be versioned and merged, similar to version control systems like git, except more precisely.

 Two tracked arrays are equal if their items are not only equal but also were created in the same relative order, including all items that were deleted.
 Tracked equality means that the array not only have the same current state but also effectively the same history of changes.